-• What kinds of evidence to you think anthropologists used to create this tree?
+What kinds of evidence to you think anthropologists used to create this tree?

-Fossils Age of Fossils Location Ardipithecus ramidus 5.5 million years Africa Australopithecus anamensis 4.2 million years Africa Australopithecus afarensis 3.5 million years Africa Australopithecus africanus 3.5 million years Africa Homo habilis 2.5 million years Africa Homo erectus 1.8 million years Africa Homo erectus (Java) 1.5 million years Southeast Asia Homo erectus (Heidelberg) 900,000 years Germany Homo erectus (Peking) 500,000 years China
+Fossils Age of Fossils Location Ardipithecus ramidus 5.5 million years Africa Australopithecus anamensis 4.2 million years Africa Australopithecus afarensis 3.5 million years Africa Australopithecus africanus 3.5 million years Africa Homo habilis 2.5 million years Africa Homo erectus 1.8 million years Africa Homo erectus (Java) 1.5 million years Southeast Asia Homo erectus (Peking) 500,000 years China Homo floresiensis ("the hobbit") 94,000-12,000 Indonesia

-Let's answer some questions about these data and try to map out our ancestors travels.
-Using a legend with different characters for each of the species listed (like stars or circles), then place the characters on the map.
+Looking at these data, what do you think it means about our ancestor's travels?
+Using a legend with different characters for each of the species listed above (like stars or circles), place the characters on the map.